Yuniesky Betancourt: Guerreros de Oaxaca

 On 11 March 2018, Betancourt was traded to the Guerreros de Oaxaca.
 In 56 games he hit .406/.426/.558 with 4 home runs, 49 RBIs and 5 stolen bases.

 Return to Cuba and later life

 In late March 2019, it was reported that Betancourt had successfully repatriated and joined the Santa Clara team in the Villa Clara Provincial League.
 He thus became the first Cuban ex-MLB player to return to the Cuban national baseball system.
 Betancourt is expected to rejoin Villa Clara for the 2019–20 Cuban National Series, as he has previously stated a desire to finish his career playing for his hometown team.

-In April 2024, Betancourt was arrested after being accused of defrauding Chicago-based insurance provider Kemper in Florida.
+On April 15, 2024, Betancourt was arrested after being accused of defrauding Chicago-based insurance provider Kemper in Florida.
 He and three others were charged with filing false insurance claims, an organized scheme to defraud, faking an accident, and third-degree grand theft.